Create a Cognito User Pool with AWS CDK

 family_name: 'foobar',

-'custom:tenant_id': '1234567890',
+'custom:tenantId': '1234567890',

-'custom:created_at': '2022-01-01',
+'custom:createdAt': '2022-01-01',

-'custom:employee_id': '10',
+'custom:employeeId': '10',

-'custom:is_admin': false,
+'custom:isAdmin': false,

 },